Oncology Pipeline

 Long-term treatment-extension study in patients who have completed a prior GSK-sponsored niraparib study

-OPAL: combination treatment with niraparib, dostarlimab, and bevacizumab in ovarian cancer
+OPAL: study of treatment with niraparib in combination with dostarlimab and bevacizumab in patients with ovarian cancer

 Dostarlimab | Anti-PD-1 antibody

-OPAL: combination treatment with niraparib, dostarlimab, and bevacizumab in ovarian cancer
+OPAL: study of treatment with niraparib in combination with dostarlimab and bevacizumab in patients with ovarian cancer

 Other Hematologic Malignancies